microsoft/autogen/docs/src/core-concepts/agent.md

 As part of the agent's implementation it must advertise the message types that it would like to receive when published ({py:attr}`agnext.core.Agent.subscriptions`).
 If one of these messages is published, the agent's message handler will be invoked.
 The key difference between direct and broadcast communication is that broadcast communication is not a request/response pattern.
 When an agent publishes a message it is one way, it is not expecting a response from any other agent.
 In fact, they cannot respond to the message.

-To publish a message to all agents, use the {py:meth}`agnext.core.BaseAgent._publish_message` method.
+To publish a message to all agents, use the {py:meth}`agnext.core.BaseAgent.publish_message` method.
 This call must still be awaited to allow the runtime to deliver the message to all agents, but it will always return `None`.
 If an agent raises an exception while handling a published message, this will be logged but will not be propagated back to the publishing agent.

 To publish a message to all agents outside of an agent handling a message, the message should be published via the runtime with the {py:meth}`agnext.core.AgentRuntime.publish_message` method.